mthiim/GeneCrypt/README.md

 docker run -it --rm     -v bz:/root/.cache/bazel     -v "${MY_PROJECT}":/opt/my-project     -w /opt/my-project -v "${MY_PROJECT}/enclaves":/enclaves    gcr.io/asylo-framework/asylo  cp -r bazel-bin/genecrypt /enclaves
 ```

-When starting the application, you need to specify that you wish to use the Azylo-enclave.
+When starting the application, you need to specify that you wish to use the Asylo-enclave.
 This is done by adding the Spring profile `asylo` as follows (this enables `AsyloEnclaveSystemImpl` as mentioned above):

 ```
 java -Dspring.profiles.active=asylo -jar target/gcbackend-1.0.0-SNAPSHOT.jar